Understanding the Five Types of Auto Insurance

 5) Medical Payments Coverage: There is also medical payments coverage, which covers medical expenses not paid for by PIP.
 This coverage is also important.

-In conclusion, there is no true definition for the phrase “full coverage.”
+In conclusion, there is no true definition of the phrase “full coverage.”
 It could mean obtaining just enough coverage to protect your assets in the event you cause an accident and just enough coverage to be able to compensate yourself if you are injured due to someone else’s negligence.
 It is clear, however, that you should have PIP, BI, UM, Property Damage, and Collision at the very least.
 Having all five coverages is the closest to actually having “full coverage.”

 Learn about more about automobile accident legal services.